Equilibria in Network Constrained Markets with System Operator: A case study

-\begin{itemize} \item In Fig. \ref{fig4}, \ref{fig5} and \ref{fig:map}, we can see the predicted prices at Nash equilibrium and the real observed ones, respectively.
-As expected, we do not recover the exact real prices through our model due to the parameter estimation and some approximations made (such as affine inverse demand functions and quadratic costs).
-We do, however, predict increasingly higher costs as we go from the north to the south and we recover exactly the saturated link from North to Center-North, as shown in Fig. \ref{fig:lim}.
-In our prediction of the Nash equilibrium the link from Center-North to Center-South is also saturated, while according to the data it was not.
-On the other hand, one can observe that there is a consistent flow that goes from Center-North to Center-South which is near the transit limit and this is consistent with our prediction. \item The real data reveal the presence of three distinct price groups.
-Consistent with the predictions of Theorem \ref{th2}, the links connecting these groups are saturated, facilitating flow from lower-priced markets to higher-priced ones, while no flow occurs in the opposite direction.
+We now compare our findings with the real data from the GME website. \tcb{In Fig. \ref{fig:map}}, we can see the predicted prices at Nash equilibrium and the real observed ones, respectively. } \tcb{Even if we do not recover the exact real prices through our model, we do, however, predict increasingly higher prices as we go from the north to the south.
+With our model, we predict three saturated links: from North to Center-North, from Center-North to Center-South, and from Calabria to Sicily.
+In the real market, only two links are saturated: North to Center-North and South to Calabria.
+Our model exactly recovers the first one.
+For the second, saturation is anticipated one step earlier, identifying the South–Calabria link instead of the subsequent one observed in the market.
+Finally, for the Center-North to Center-South corridor, our model predicts saturation, while the real market shows a flow of 2,671 MWh (versus the 3,000 MWh capacity constraint), as shown in Fig. \ref{fig:lim}.
+The direction is consistent, and the magnitude is close.} \tcb{Note that} the real data reveal the presence of three distinct price groups.
+Consistent with the predictions of \tcb{Corollary \ref{cor:pircemiss}}, the links connecting these groups are saturated, facilitating flow from lower-priced markets to higher-priced ones, while no flow occurs in the opposite direction.
 This behavior is precisely mirrored in our simulations, albeit with the emergence of four price groups due to previously discussed approximations.
-Thus, Theorem \ref{th2} provides a formal explanation of the intrinsic relationship between price differences and capacity bottlenecks. \item The demand at equilibrium in each market is positive, even though the hypothesis of Theorem \ref{theo:pos} is not satisfied.
-Our conjecture is that, in this real world example, the demand and the supply in each region are sufficiently balanced to avoid anomalous behaviors. \end{itemize} }